freent-project/freent31-docs/api/index.md

 ---
-title: FreeNT API
+title: Introduction
 excerpt: Extend the FreeNT system and program a kernel module using the FreeNT API.
+parent: "FreeNT API"
+nav_order: 1
 ---
 {: .fs-9 }
 # FreeNT API
 {: .fs-6 .fw-300 }
-The FreeNT API is a library for interacting with FreeNT systems, such as OpenWindows and ow-repair.
+The FreeNT API is a library for interacting with FreeNT systems, such as OpenWindows and the so-called "ow-repair".
 It encourages using [kernel modules](/what-is-mod.html) instead of [monkeypatching](/monkey.html) FreeNT source code.

 ---